mnrojas2/DiaBloS/docs/source/examples.rst

 Sine integration
 ----------------

-:Description: This example shows the process for integrating a sinusoidal signal, using two different integration
+:Description: This example shows the process for integrating a sinusoidal signal, using the RK45 method and then
-    methods (Forward Euler and Runge Kutta 45) and then comparing the results with the mathematically correct curve.
+    comparing the result with the mathematically correct curve.
 :Explanation: The math expression for the process is the following

     .. math:: y(t) = \int_0^t A\,\sin(\omega\,t + \phi_0) dt